spamegg1/abstract-thinking/recursive.md

 [][][]
 ```

 We’d like to compute the area of the triangle assuming each square has area 1.

-You may know there is a simple formula for computing the area of a triangle, `base * height / 2`, but the purpose of this example is to explain the concept of recursion by walking through an example.
+The purpose of this example is to explain the concept of recursion by walking through an example.

 If the width of the triangle is 1, then the triangle consists of a single square, and the area is 1.